sarsamurmu/reboost/docs/built-in-plugins/css.md

 Sets `mode` option.
 Can be `local`, `global`, `pure` or a function which returns any of these modes based on the file path.

-Example with function as value
+Example with function as the value
 ```js
 const {
   start,